pentaho/pentaho-kettle/README.txt

     subprojects that can be built independently.
 These sub projects contain their own IVY files.

-    For example, "src-ui" has become the "ui" project.
+    For example, "src-ui" has become the "ui" module.
 Inside the "ui" project is the src folder that was "src-ui".
-    It also has a build.xml, build.properties file, etc.
+    It also has files such as build.xml, build.properties, ivy.xml, etc.